Lab Data Integrity and Data Quality - Part 1 & 2

 Objectives

-The learning objectives are firstly, understand the data integrity requirements of a GMP regulated laboratory in Pharmaceutical organisations and contract labs and secondly, how laboratory personnel can ensure compliance and be able to defend their positions.
+The learning objectives are firstly, understand the data integrity requirements of a GMP regulated laboratory in Pharmaceutical organisations and contract labs from sampling to reporting.
+Secondly, how laboratory personnel can ensure compliance and be able to defend their positions.
 Records generated by three processes will be taken through the presentations and workshops: paper only with records maintained in a laboratory notebook or controlled sheets, hybrid system with signed paper records with underlying electronic records and an electronic system using electronic signatures.
 Second person review is a critical process that needs to be thorough and effective to ensure that data issues are picked up and resolved.

-The auditing part of the Live Online Training will develop the understanding of what is required for a data integrity on-site or remote audit of a laboratory computerized system and then develop the principles, based mainly on workshops and Q&A session, of how to audit hybrid and electronic laboratory systems.
-The scope of auditing (on-site and remote) a system for data integrity will be developed during the training along with a risk based prioritisation of the key areas to focus audit attention on.
+The auditing course will develop the understanding of what is required for a data integrity audit of a laboratory computerized system and then develop the principles, based mainly on workshops and discussions, of how to audit hybrid and electronic laboratory systems.
+The scope of auditing a system for data integrity will be developed during the course along with a risk based prioritisation of the key areas to focus audit attention on.
 In preparation for the final sessions there will be workshops dealing with specific data integrity topics.
+At the end, attendees will read the laboratory audit report, determine if there are any findings and classify them.
+Then feedback selected audit findings to the Quality Control manager and head of Quality Assurance.

 Background